 The median duration of HE experienced by the subjects was 52 weeks, with 72.7% having a history of previous HE.
 The average BMI of subjects was 23.35 kg/m2 which belonged to the overweight category.
 Based on the HECSI score, 65.9% of subjects had mild HE.
-The median DLQI score is 10 which indicated moderate effect to subjects' life quality.
-Clinical characteristics of the subjects were shown in Table 2.
+The median DLQI score is 10 which indicated a moderate effect on subjects' life quality.
+The clinical characteristics of the subjects are shown in Table 2.